k-wib/k-wib.github.io/_pages/publications.md

 Accepted
 ======
 * **Wibisono, K. C.** and Wang, Y. (2024).
-In-Context Learning from Training on Unstructured Data: The Role of Co-Occurrence, Positional Information, and Training Data Structure. _Neural Information Processing Systems_ (acceptance rate: 26%).
+From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When. _Neural Information Processing Systems_ (acceptance rate: 26%).

 * Ignaccolo, C., **Wibisono, K. C.**, Plunz, R., and Sutto, M. (2024).
 Tweeting During the Pandemic in New York City: Unveiling the Evolving NYC’s Sentiment Landscape Through a Spatiotemporal Analysis of Geolocated Tweets. _Journal of Urban Technology_.